-Fate tied to a passport: An inside look at one refugee aid worker’s life
+Fate tied to a passport: an inside look at one refugee aid worker’s life

 By Megan Giovannetti

-Photography Megan Giovannetti
+Photography by Megan Giovannetti

 The ongoing refugee crisis had a flashpoint last week on the outskirts of Europe as Turkey decided to open its borders to the millions of refugees it currently holds.
 A break to a 2016 deal between Ankara and the European Union (EU), Turkish President Recep Tayyip Erdogan has been accused of using the asylum seekers as means to receive EU support for his offensive against the Syrian regime.

 Tensions were already high on many Greek islands as it remains one of the last European countries to continue accepting asylum seekers.
 There are more than 42,000 refugees – mainly from Afghanistan, Iraq, and Syria – on just five Greek islands.
 In most cases, camps have more than doubled their capacity since last year.